-All meals (most are buffet-style with a variety of local Peruvian cuisine) and accommodation from day one of your itinerary to breakfast on the final day.
-All transport from your arrival at the town of Puerto Maldonado to your return to the local airport.
-All guided excursions described in the itinerary, accompanied by an experienced bilingual naturalist guide.
+All meals (most are buffet-style with a variety of local Peruvian cuisine) and accommodation from lunch on day one of your itinerary to breakfast on the final day.
+All fully escorted transport from your arrival at Puerto Maldonado airport to your return to the airport.
+All excursions described in the itinerary, accompanied by an experienced bilingual naturalist guide.